GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 boolean updated = resp!=null;
 ```

 #### Get Authorization URL

 This operation returns a URL to which your application must redirect the user's browser to start the authentication process at the OP.

 To learn about the parameters supported by this operation check the [API page](https://gluu.org/docs/oxd/api/#get-authorization-url)

-A working example can be found at sample project: See method `getAuthzUrl` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).
+A working example can be found in the sample project: See method `getAuthzUrl` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 #### Get Tokens by Code

 After authentication, the OP sends the user's browser back to the `redirect_uri` page with a couple of query parameters in the URL: `code` and `state`.
 Use those to issue a call to this API operation.

-As a response you will get an access token (not to confuse with the token of [Get Client Token](#get-client-token) operation), as well as an ID Token.
+As a response, you will get an access token (not to be confused with the token of [Get Client Token](#get-client-token) operation), as well as an ID Token.
 The former token is used to call [Get User Info](#get-user-info) operation while the latter when calling [Get Logout URI](#get-logout-uri).

 A working example can be found at sample project: See method `GetTokensByCodeResponse` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 #### Get Access Token by Refresh Token

 The access token obtained at [Get Tokens by Code](#get-tokens-by-code) has an expiration time too.
 If your application has the need to obtain a fresher access token, this operation is useful.
-Simply provide the `refresh_token` you received when the call to Get Tokens by Code was made.
+Simply provide the `refresh_token` that you received when the call to Get Tokens by Code was made.

-To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-access-token-by-refresh-token).
+To learn more about the input and output of this operation, check the [API page](https://gluu.org/docs/oxd/api/#get-access-token-by-refresh-token).

-Here is an example on the usage of this operation using standard oxd-server (not https):
+Here is an example of the usage of this operation using standard oxd-server (not https):

 ```
 //client should be a global variable (host and port are those of oxd-server)